 Inverted in Tale Of Tales' artpiece The Graveyard.
-(They seem to be very fond of inverting game tropes.)
 You play an old woman who visits a graveyard.
 The full version of the game is exactly the same as the trial, except, every time you play she may die.
 The typical "new game" button shows up then, but if instead you prefer to quit the game, you'll find out there is no built-in option for that: you have to crash the game from the OS or reset the computer.
-If you do so, when you enter the game again... she will still be dead.
+If you do so, when you enter the game again, she will still be dead.

-Similarly to Ratchet, from game 2 onwards Jak and Daxter players could access Hero Mode as an unlockable extra, in which you go through the game with all your big fancy weapons and power upgrades.
+From Jak II: Renegade onwards, Jak players can access Hero Mode as an unlockable extra, in which you go through the game with all your big fancy weapons and power upgrades.
 In The Lost Frontier, the only game to offer it as soon as you finish rather than shortly afterward, there is a special plane - the Jaguar - that can only be accessed in Hero Mode.
-Hilariously, unless you are a very dedicated grinder or have almost superhuman ability to streamline your purchases, you will likely be unable to afford the maximum upgrade to the Armageddoneven after going through Hero Mode once.
+Hilariously, unless you are a very dedicated grinder or have almost superhuman ability to streamline your purchases, you will likely be unable to afford the maximum upgrade to the Armageddon even after going through Hero Mode once.

 Mirror Mode in Donkey Kong Country Returns.
 When playing a level in this mode, all items you collected (puzzle pieces and KONG letters) remain as such, so your goal is to simply reach to the end.
 Easier said than done, however.
 Donkey Kong cannot be helped by Diddy or the inventory items, and he only has one HP.